kwetso-ogodiseng-kgaladi1/challenge/README.md

-# My Vue Project for Sedibeng Technology coding challenge!
+# My Vue Project for Sedibeng Technologies coding challenge!

 This is a Vue.js project that provides functionality for managing employee data including filtering, searching, and pagination.